NikolayKozlovskiy/GPS_GENERATOR/README.md

 - The path between the location and its nearest node can intersect buildings or water bodies (lakes).
 A user goes through them, it is not realistic
 - No gps like errors in the data (e.g. sudden termination of ‘acquiring’ data, or some points that do not make sense)

-2. Create more profiles and thus new User classes:
+2. Create more profiles and new User classes:

-- new locations
+- new places
 - new OSM tags for anchoir points
-- new modes of transport and even their combination
+- new modes of transport and their combination
-- new plots
+- new movement plots

 3. In terms of growing number of profiles possible rethinking of orchestration approach
-4. Load testing (but this is in a different life)
+4. Different testing (but this is in a different life)

 ## ![Positium](./img/positium.png) Aknowledgements